AdguardTeam/tsurlfilter/README.md

     cookieController.apply(rulesData);
 ```

-### <a id="sample-extension"></a> Sample extension
+### <a id="sample-extensions"></a> Sample extensions

-Source code of the sample extension is located in the directory `./sample-extension`
+Source code of the sample extensions is located in the directory `examples`

-To build sample extension run in the root directory
+To build sample extension go to the one of the examples and run
 ```
-npm run build-extension
+yarn && yarn build
 ```

-This command builds extension to `./dist-extension` directory.
+This command builds tsurlfilter library and extension to `build` directory.
 After that it's ready to be added to Chrome using "Load unpacked" in developer mode.

 To test if this extension works correctly you can use next test pages: